 CollectPlus is a delivery service, mainly used by big fashion brands – making it easy to collect, return and send parcels.
-I only had a couple of hours with the CollectPlus team and my brief was to photograph them going about their day to day work, interacting and having a meeting.
+I only had a couple of hours with the CollectPlus team.
+My brief was to photograph them going about their day to day work, interacting and having a meeting.
 The aim was also to get across that the close knit team is smaller than some delivery services and can react to the changing retail sector’s needs rapidly.

-The team were friendly, upbeat, full of energy and happy to be involved in the photoshoot and so my job was easy.
-For these reportage style images I keep my equipment down to a minimum, taking just one light and firing it at the ceiling whilst allowing the ambient light to take care of the backgrounds.
-I try to blow the background out of focus as much as possible, by using a wide aperture, so that the emphasis stays on the people and any clutter is less obvious.
+The team were friendly, upbeat, full of energy and happy to be involved in the corporate photoshoot.
+As such, my job was easy.
+For these reportage style images, I keep my equipment down to a minimum.
+I use just one light and fire it at the ceiling.
+This way, the ambient light naturally takes care of the backgrounds.
+I try to blow the background out of focus as much as possible, using a wide aperture.
+This way, the emphasis stays on the people and any clutter is less obvious.

-Some of these shots happened naturally and I only had to tweak a few details but other shots were set up from scratch and given direction.
-It can be tricky to get a team meeting shot to work well as I first have to position everyone carefully, bring in some props and then encourage everyone to interact ‘naturally’, constantly keeping an eye to make sure no-one is looking awkward.
+Some of these shots happened naturally.
+I only had to tweak a few details but other shots were set up from scratch and given direction.
+It can be tricky to get a team meeting shot to work well.
+I first have to position everyone carefully, bring in some props and then encourage everyone to interact ‘naturally’, constantly keeping an eye to make sure no-one is looking awkward.
 Very occasionally people have to be ‘fired’ from the team for just being too awkward or with their body language or over the top with enthusiasm!
 I try not to do my Alan Sugar impression but it’s hard to resist.… However these guys were really relaxed and easy with each other.
-You’d be surprised at what actually gets discussed during these shoots, as people often need prompting with a topic of conversation!
+You’d be surprised at what actually gets discussed during these shoots.
+People often need prompting with a topic of conversation!

 I’ve been shooting for the charity DEBRA for about 3 years now.
 DEBRA is a charity set up to help people with EB (epidermolysis bullosa).
 EB is a group of genetic skin conditions which cause the skin to blister and tear at the slightest touch.